Steam treatment is an effective home remedy to relieve sinus pressure. Turn on the shower in your bathroom, keep it as hot as possible and let the room fill with steam. Stand inside the bathroom with the door closed and, inhale the steam. This will not only help relieving the sinus pressure, but oth

 # Maintaining an elevated sleeping posture also encourages drainage of the nasal cavities.
 While sleeping, keep your head in a position higher than the rest of the body.
 For this, you can use two pillows to be placed under your head or any bedding material as desired.

-# Essential oils such as those of pine, lavender, ginger, peppermint and eucalyptus also provide a great deal of help in reducing sinus pressure.
-Use these oils in the steam treatment methods I have cited above.
+# Essential oils of pine, lavender, ginger, peppermint and eucalyptus help a lot in reducing sinus pressure.
+Use these oils in the steam treatment methods cited earlier.
 The aroma of the oil and the hot steam together work more effectively in alleviating sinus pressure.
 A massage of the temple or the forehead with such oils, also yields beneficial results.

 # Increase the intake of fluids, especially warm water, and have herbal tea at regular intervals.
 Drinking fluids helps in thinning the secretion thus, reducing the pressure.